-A collapsed disc occurs when an intervertebral disc loses height or becomes misshapen.
-This can occur as the result of a number of spinal conditions, including bulging or herniated discs and degenerative disc disease.
+A collapsed disc occurs when a spinal disc loses height or becomes misshapen.
+This deformity can occur as the result of a number of spinal conditions, including bulging or herniated discs and degenerative disc disease.
 When a disc loses height, the distance separating adjacent vertebrae (the bony structures in the neck and back) decreases, and a spinal nerve or the spinal cord may become impinged.

-When neural tissue is compressed, patients may experience pain, numbness, tingling and muscle weakness in the neck, back or extremities.
-Many patients find relief from these symptoms with medication and other conservative treatments.
+When neural tissue is compressed, you may experience pain, numbness, tingling and muscle weakness in the neck, back or extremities.
+Fortunately, you should be able to find relief from these symptoms with medication and other conservative treatments.

 Most doctors begin treatment of symptoms caused by a collapsed disc with medication.
 These may include one or more of the following: